The Horse Barn

 (Still considering homeschooling?
 Check out our post on three reasons we love homeschooling.)

-So what are my tips for homeschooling preschoolers and kindergartners?
+So what are my tips for getting started – homeschooling preschool and kindergartner?

 Tip #1 – Morning Baskets